aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-features/_index.md

 - Customizing barcode image borders, border color, style, margins, and width
 - Customizing barcode image color, back color, and bar color
 - Customizing bar height
-- Customizing barcode caption and its font, background / foreground colors, alignment, and location
+- Customizing barcode caption and its font, background/foreground colors, alignment, and location
 - Rotating barcode images to any degree
 - Setting the required quality and resolution of barcode images to be generated
 - Anti-aliasing for barcode images